 Vaccinations are important for people of all ages.
-Please call Panhandle Health Department to review recommended vaccine schedules.
+Please call the Panhandle Health Department to review the recommended vaccine schedules.

 We understand that when it comes to keeping your children and family healthy, there is a lot of information available.
 Learn which immunizations your child or family members need, where to get your family immunized, and how to obtain a copy of your child’s immunization records.